 Frederiek Toney is president, Global Ford Customer Service, as well as vice president and corporate officer, Ford Motor Company.
 He reports to Kumar Galhotra, President Americas & IMG Ford Motor Company.
 Toney joined Ford in 2000 and has gone on to hold numerous leadership positions in customer service, logistics, operations, and aftersales.
 His previous role was executive director, Global Material Planning and Logistics, which he held until 2009.
 Early in his career, Toney spent 16 years with Caterpillar Inc. in a variety of managerial assignments specializing in service and product support.
 He then served for seven years at American Honda Motor Company, rising to the position of assistant vice president of the company’s parts division.
 Toney earned a bachelor’s degree from University of Alabama in Huntsville Madison County and an MBA from University of La Verne in La Verne, California.
 He serves on the University of Alabama in Huntsville school of business external advisory council.
 Toney is the Chairman of the board of directors for National Action Council for Minorities in Engineering.
 He also sits on the board for City Year of Detroit, as well as serving on the board of directors for Percepta.
 In 2007, World Trade 100 Magazine named Toney a Fabulous 50+1 decision maker in the global logistics field.
 In 2012 and 2017, Black Enterprise named him to its list of 100 Most Powerful Executives in Corporate America.
 Toney was named an Automotive All-Star both in 2014 and 2015 by Automotive News Magazine.
 In 2014, he was inducted into the Huntsville Madison County Athletic Hall of Fame and was awarded an honorary doctorate from University of Alabama in Huntsville in 2015.
 In 2019, Frederiek was a recipient of the Living Legend Award presented by Rainbow Push Coalition.

-Jarrett Waddy is Diversity & Inclusion Operations at The Auto Club Group (AAA).
-In his role, Jarrett works closely with the chief diversity & inclusion officer, senior management and leaders across various business lines to promote and advance The Auto Club Group’s diversity and inclusion strategy.
-Jarrett has been a key catalyst in the ACG D&I strategy rollout and project execution.
-Throughout his career, Jarrett has worked with diverse populations with experiences centered on higher education marketing, diversity consultation, community relations and professional development.
-His passion has developed and implemented workforce readiness programs/solutions aimed at empowering underrepresented populations to achieve optimal career mobility, employability and needed resources.
-Jarrett is a Certified Diversity Professional (CDP) and alumni of Challenge Detroit Fellowship.
+Jarrett Waddy is the Director of Diversity, Equity & Inclusion Operations, and Employee Resource Group Development at The Auto Club Group (AAA).
+In his role, Jarrett works closely with the Chief Diversity, Equity & Inclusion Officer, senior management, and leaders across various business lines and departments to promote and advance The Auto Club Group’s (ACG) diversity, equity, and inclusion strategy.
+Jarrett has been a key catalyst in the ACG D&I strategy rollout.
+Jarrett has worked with diverse populations throughout his career with 15 years’ experience centered on higher education marketing, diversity & inclusion consultation, community relations, and professional development.
+His passion has developed and implemented workforce readiness programs/solutions to empower underrepresented populations to achieve optimal career mobility, employability, and needed resources.
+Jarrett is a Certified Diversity Professional (CDP), alumni of Challenge Detroit Fellowship, and serves on the Tri-City Community Development Corporation board in Southwest Detroit.
 He holds a Master of Science degree in Human Resources from Central Michigan University and a Bachelors of Business Administration\Marketing from Eastern Michigan University.
+He is also married with one daughter and enjoys spending time with his family.

 Rick C. Wade is senior vice president of Strategic Alliances and Outreach at the U.S. Chamber of Commerce.
 Wade develops and implements programs and initiatives to help the Chamber create new business relationships and partnerships across diverse audiences.
 He also provides counsel on policy issues and leads special projects.
 His wealth of knowledge and experience in both the public and private sectors enable him to give a megaphone to the voice of business across the country and share the positive impacts of the free enterprise system.
 Among Wade’s many responsibilities, he is leading the Chamber’s historic Equality of Opportunity initiative aimed to develop sustainable public policy and business solutions to help close race-based opportunity gaps in education, employment, entrepreneurship, criminal justice, health and wealth.
 Before joining the Chamber, Wade was principal of The Wade Group, a strategic communications and global business development firm, and was a partner at Harves Investment Group, a consultancy that facilitated foreign direct investment into the United States.
 A member of the Democratic National Committee, Wade as an Adviser to President Barack Obama and National Director of Africa-American Vote at the 2008 Obama for America campaign.
 He was a senior adviser and deputy chief of staff to former Secretary of Commerce Gary Locke where he was a liaison to the White House, businesses, trade associations, civic organizations, and local governments.
 He was a member of the White House task forces on Puerto Rico, Small Business Contracting, Automobile Recovery, Military Families, and Historically Black Colleges & Universities.
 He also served on the Interagency Business Council and former Vice President Joe Biden’s Task Force on Middle Class America and worked with the White House on implementing the American Recovery and Reinvestment Act.
 Wade also worked with Commerce’s Economic Development Administration to foster regional economic development in distressed areas, the National Telecommunications and Information Administration on expanding broadband to rural and urban America, the Minority Business Development Agency to create jobs through the growth of minority-owned businesses, and the Census Bureau on executing the 2010 decennial census.
 In addition, Wade was instrumental in expanding opportunities for U.S. companies to sell their products in the global market.
 He represented the U.S. at international trade forums including the U.S.-China Joint Commission on Commerce and Trade, the Asian-Pacific Economic Cooperation, the African Growth and Opportunity Act Forum, and the Conference on the Caribbean and Central America.
 He served as special envoy to the Caribbean, oversaw private sector initiatives in Haiti following the 2010 devastating earthquake, and led trade missions around the world.
 He was an executive at Hoffman-La Roche and Blue Cross Blue Shield of South Carolina.
 He also had experience at the South Carolina House of Representatives, the Cabinet of the Governor, and the Office of the President at the University of South Carolina.
 Wade received his B.S. from the University of South Carolina and an M.P.A. from Harvard University.
 He was awarded honorary doctorates from Benedict College and South Carolina State University and has received numerous awards for exemplary leadership and public service.